How to Set Up Google Pay for Android and iOS

 As of 2018, Android users must be using version 5.0 or later of its operating system, and iOS users must be using version 7.0 or later.

-- Download the Google Wallet app from Google Play or the iTunes App Store.
+- Download the Google Pay app from Google Play or the iTunes App Store.

 - After the app installs, open it and sign in with your Google account.